The PS Timber Guide To Panelling Your Walls

 We would only recommend using MR MDF in rooms like kitchens and bathrooms.
 MR means Moisture Resistant, this doesn’t mean it's waterproof but that it has a higher tolerance for moisture over standard MDF.
 Which is really important in rooms where it might sometimes get splashed.

-If you’re looking for more in-depth information on wall panelling and MDF wall panels, we found a really helpful blog which is definitely worth a read if you're about to embark on a panelling project.
+If you’re looking for more in-depth information on wall panelling, MDF Cut To Size and MDF wall panels, we found a really helpful blog which is definitely worth a read if you're about to embark on a panelling project.
+If you're thinking about installing shaker or jacobean panelling in your home, why not try one of our kits?